Opinion | I was attacked with Pegasus. Inaction against spyware has put all of our phones, and data, at risk.

-I didn’t think about those photos again until late November, when I received an iMessage from Apple informing me that they believed I was the subject of a state-sponsored attack on my iPhone.
+I didn’t think about those photos again until late November, when I received an iMessage from Apple informing me that it believed I was the subject of a state-sponsored attack on my iPhone.
 The notification states that I was most likely attacked because of who I am or what I do.
 I read the message twice.
 I was in a meeting and started messaging the Human Rights Watch colleague who leads our information security team.
 “I just received this message,” I told her.
 “Is this legit?”

 A wave of emotions came over me; panic and dread and something I didn’t want to name at the time but can admit now: fear.
 And even before my colleague could confirm that the message was indeed legit, I already knew: I had been hacked.